binpash/pash/docs/eval.md

 Note that this script executes sort --parallel with double the value of --width since we noticed that it grows slightly slower (as shown in the Figure in Section 6.5).

+_This script throws a warning that is expected: `Env file: .../evaluation/microbenchmarks/sort_env_small.sh could not be read.` The warning is expected and can be safely ignored._

 ## Support & Epilogue